DocDams/sqli-ez-toolbox/README.md

 SQLI eZ Toolbox Bundle
 ========================================

-[SQLI](http://www.sqli.com) eZToolbox is a bundle used in SQLI projects gathering some bundles like "SQLI Entities Manager", "SQLI ContentType Installer", "SQLI Command Toolbox", some helpers and some Twig operators
+[SQLI](http://www.sqli.com) eZToolbox is a bundle used in SQLI projects gathering some bundles like "SQLI Entities Manager", "SQLI Command Toolbox", some helpers and some Twig operators
 Compatible with eZPlatform 2.x

 Installation